 - Members of staff are not permitted to use their own personal phones or devices for contacting children, young people and their families within or outside of the setting in a professional capacity.
-Any pre-existing relationships which could compromise this will be discussed with leaders/managers. - Staff will not use personal devices such as mobile phones, tablets or cameras to take photos or videos of children and will only use work-provided equipment for this purpose. - Staff must not use any personal devices directly with children and will only use work-provided equipment during lessons/educational activities. - Members of staff will ensure that any use of personal phones and devices will always take place in accordance with the law e.g. data protection as well as relevant school policy and procedures e.g. confidentiality, data security, Acceptable Use etc. - Staff personal mobile phones and devices will be switched off/switched to 'silent' mode during lesson times. - Bluetooth or other forms of communication should be "hidden" or switched off during lesson times. - Personal mobile phones or devices must not be used during the school day in timetabled sessions or directed time with students, unless permission has been given by a member of the Leadership Team in emergency circumstances. - Staff will ensure that any content bought on site via mobile phones and personal devices are compatible with their professional role and expectations. - If a member of staff breaches the school policy then disciplinary action will be taken. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence then the police will be contacted. - Any allegations against members of staff involving personal use of mobile phone or devices will be responded to following the school allegations management policy.
+Any pre-existing relationships which could compromise this will be discussed with leaders/managers. - Staff will not use personal devices such as mobile phones, tablets or cameras to take photos or videos of children and will only use work-provided equipment for this purpose. - Staff must not use any personal devices directly with children and will only use work-provided equipment during lessons/educational activities. - Members of staff will ensure that any use of personal phones and devices will always take place in accordance with the law e.g. data protection as well as relevant school policy and procedures e.g. confidentiality, data security, Acceptable Use etc. - Mobile phones and personal devices should be kept in a safe and secure place during lesson time.eg. staff lockers /locked classroom cupboards. - Staff personal mobile phones and devices will be switched off/switched to 'silent' mode during lesson times. - Members of staff will not use personal devices during teaching periods, unless specific permission has been given by the Principal, such as in emergency circumstances. - Bluetooth or other forms of communication should be "hidden" or switched off during lesson times. - Personal mobile phones or devices must not be used during the school day in timetabled sessions or directed time with students, unless permission has been given by a member of the Leadership Team in emergency circumstances. - Staff will ensure that any content bought on site via mobile phones and personal devices are compatible with their professional role and expectations. - If a member of staff breaches the school policy then disciplinary action will be taken. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence then the police will be contacted. - Any allegations against members of staff involving personal use of mobile phone or devices will be responded to following the school allegations management policy.

-4.5 Visitors use of personal devices and mobile phones
+4.5 Visitors use of Personal Devices and Mobile Phones